-10 Tips for Keeping Children Safe in Extreme Heat
+10 Heat Safety Tips for Keeping Children and Families Safe

 - Never leave children unsupervised in parked cars.

 Even in less threatening temperatures, vehicles can rapidly heat up to dangerous temperatures.
 A child left inside a car is at risk for severe heat-related illness or death, even if the windows are cracked open.

 Listen to local news and weather channels for health, safety and weather-related updates, including heat warnings, watches and advisories.
 Follow the guidance from local officials.

 Staying cool in an air-conditioned space can help you stay cooler.
 However, since the COVID-19 pandemic may have caused many cooling centers and public spaces (e.g., shopping malls, public libraries) to put restrictions in place, it can be difficult to find a safe, public space with air conditioning.
 The Centers for Disease Control and Prevention has offered guidance to reduce the risk of introducing and transmitting coronavirus in cooling centers.

 - Wear light clothing, heavy sunscreen.

 Choose lightweight, light-colored, and breathable fabrics (such as cotton), as well as broad-spectrum sunscreen (with protection from both UVA and UVB sun rays) to protect you and your child from the heat and potential sun-related skin damage.
 Hats and umbrellas can be used to limit exposure to harmful rays.